ajeffowens/openldap/README.md

+# How to Deploy Basic Openldap in K8S

-1. Create namespace for ldap
+## 1. Create namespace for ldap
 ```bash
 LDAPNS=ldap
 kubectl create ns $LDAPNS
 ```

-2. Generate cert for ldap (requires openssl)
+## 2. Generate cert for ldap (requires openssl)
 ```bash
 ./bin/gen-cert
 ```

 ## 3. (Optional) Use a private registry

 By default, this deployment will pull and run a public openldap image (osixia/openldap).
-If you want to use your own version (i.e., your cluster does not have access to docker hub), then there are three things you must do before moving on:
+If your cluster is able to pull images from public internet (dockerhub specifically), then skip this section.
+If you want to use your own version (i.e., your cluster does not have access to docker hub), then there are one or three things you must do before moving on:

 #### 3.1 - push your image to your registry